slackhack/ProgressBarDemo/README.md

   * Uses the ECMA5.1 syntax, rather than ECMA6
   * I have not added the npm packages into the repository
   * There is only a handful unit tests to highlight how Jest tests are created
-  * The final javascript file is not minified - uglify just refused to work for this code (I will figure this out as homework).

 ### Running the Unit Tests